 print(obj)

 But in the above code, it directly calls the module.
 Which is not the right way.
-That’s why it through the same error.
+That’s why it was through the same error.

 The correct way is below.